 (b) imprisonment for more than 2 years or for an indeterminate period.

-(2) A person to whom this Part applies must —
+(2) A person to whom this Part applies, other than a person who is not currently a person described in section 65(1)(a) to (c), must —

-(a) notify the Commissioner within 7 days after he or she becomes aware that he or she has been convicted of a relevant offence; and
+(a) notify the Commissioner within 7 days after the person becomes aware that the person has been convicted of a relevant offence; and

 (b) provide the Commissioner with such information about the offence and the conviction as the Commissioner may require.